Michigan power crews work, California recovers after storms - KESQ

 Days of downpours dumped almost 11 inches (28 cm) of rain in the Woodland Hills area of LA’s San Fernando Valley, while nearly 7 inches (18 cm) were reported in Beverly Hills.

 In Valencia, north of LA, county officials said the heavy rains eroded an embankment at an RV park and swept multiple motorhomes into the Santa Clara River, with emergency video showing one of the vehicles toppled on its side.
-A representative from the RV park said no one was injured.
+No one was reported injured.

 Rare blizzard warnings for Southern California mountains and widespread flood watches ended late Saturday.
 But Interstate 5, the West Coast’s major north-south highway, was closed off and on due to heavy snow and ice in the Tejon Pass through the mountains north of Los Angeles.
-Emergency crews were also working to clear mountain roads east of LA that were inundated with snow and ice.
+Emergency crews, meanwhile, worked to clear mountain roads east of LA of snow and ice.